 The “GaiaYoga Experience” is 16 days long spanning from an arrival on a Friday, through the next two sets of weekdays and 3 weekends.
 It is for people who want come to GaiaYoga and dive in to experience our lifestyle and the vision beneath it.
 You’ll get to live simply and close to nature in a secluded setting; eat fresh & organic foods; and participate in our current level of ecological sustainability.
 Participants will go to more than 24 classes and other group meetings run by the members and residents of GaiaYoga Gardens.
 The immersion exposes you to many of the aspects of GaiaYoga Culture, including the GaiaYoga teaching itself; True Human Freedom; Nonviolent (Compassionate) Communication (NVC); Instinctive Eating – raw foods diet; light on shadow; sustainable homesteading (Permaculture); holistic intimacy and sexuality; the nature of Hawaii; and participation in our emotional/spiritual processes and social events.

 You will have ongoing opportunities to learn about and practice tropical permaculture, as well as experience cooperative interdependence in communal living and being transparent (open & honest) in relationships.
-We offer “GaiaYoga 101” four times a year in winter, spring, summer and fall.
+We offer the immersion several times a year.

 The next 16-day immersions will begin: